 Note that when you look into the sky the head of the dragon looks differnt then what you see on the picture above because there is a bright star of Hercules close by and so it looks like you see in the next image.
 The lines of the image above show how the constellation really is.
-So the next image shows what it looks like in the sky but it is actually wrong because the foremost star in the next image belongs to the constellation hercules.
-But you will see this form in the sky when you look up. but actually the head of the dradon is flat the way you see it in the previous image.
+So the next image shows what it actually looks like in the sky but it is actually wrong because the foremost star in the next image belongs to the constellation hercules.
+But you will see this form in the sky when you look up.
+So actually the head of the dragon is flat the way you see it in the previous image.
 But if you look into the the sky you will see the form given below because one of the stars of Hercules constellation seem to be also part of the Dragons head.
 So the form as you see it below is what you look for in the sky.

 The stars of Draco:

 Tyl, Aldib and Chi Draconis and Pi Draconis which is not on the image are also known as “the Goat” which is an ancient image to be seen but today is not an official constellation.

 Gianfar is a red giant.